gerpark/ftsim/docs/source/component.rst

 The picking area is very similar to a conveyor belt, but it has one Location of type Workstation (**Ws**).
 This is the location where the picking happens.
-On our visualization a little dialog pops up as soon as a LE arrives.
+On our visualization a little dialog pops up or receives the focus as soon as a `LE` arrives.
 In a real warehouse the Workstation might be a PC.
 To move the LE further on (after imaginary inventory has been picked) the dialog has to be used.
-Furthermore the Workstation dialog allows to create new LE's.
+Furthermore the Workstation dialog allows to create new `LE's`.

 Orders
 ------

 Additionally it is possible to supply orders.
-Each order (Task Order) is dynamically assigned to one Workstation and consists of one or more tasks.
-A Task simply consists a LE name.
+Each `order` (Task Order) is dynamically assigned to one Workstation and consists of one or more `tasks`.
+A Task simply consists of a LE name.